-Outsourcing is the process of obtaining goods or services by a business firm from another firm.
-In such an arrangement, the firm that contracts the process is known as the client and the firm that delivers is known as the service provider or vendor.
+Outsourcing means when a business firm obtains services from another firm.
+The firm that contracts the process is known as the client, while the firm that delivers is known as the service provider or vendor.
 Outsourcing has been prevalent in the business world for ages.
-Initially this practice was primarily confined to the manufacturing industry wherein business firms in developed economies engaged in ‘contract manufacturing’ or ‘outsourced manufacturing’ to third world countries to reduce production costs.
+Initially, this practice was primarily confined to the manufacturing industry wherein business firms in developed economies engaged in ‘contract manufacturing’ or ‘outsourced manufacturing’ to third world countries to reduce production costs.

 Outsourcing in the services industry emerged much later.
 It started in the early twentieth century, with businesses hiring specialized agencies to manage their non-core functions such as legal, accountancy, taxation, public relations, and advertising amongst others to external service providers.
-Outsourcing non-core functions to external service providers allowed businesses to focus on their core business processes and reduced their operational costs leading to increased productivity.
+Outsourcing non-core functions to external service providers allowed businesses to focus on their core business processes and reduce their operational costs leading to increased productivity.

 Global BPO Market Growth